SIMILAR IMAGES

 IMAGE INFORMATION

-Branigan played junior hockey for the Winnipeg Monarchs, who were then a New York Americans' farm team, in 1939-40.
-The following season he turned pro with the Springfield Indians and got into six games with the Americans, scoring a goal In October 1940.
+Branigan played junior Hockey for the Winnipeg Monarchs, who were then a New York Americans' farm team, in 1939-40.
+The following season he turned pro with the Springfield Indians and got into 6 games with the Americans, making his NHL debut on February 25, 1941 vs Toronto Maple Leafs at Madison Square Garden in a 4-4 OT tie.

 In 1941-42 Branigan played 21 games for the renamed Brooklyn Americans and scored two assists.
 When the team suspended operations in 1942, Branigan's rights were acquired by the Detroit Red Wings in a special dispersal draft.